MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/index.md

 ### eSupport

 Available at [https://mbs.microsoft.com/support](https://mbs.microsoft.com/support/newstart.aspx), you can find different ways to get support, including requests that can be handled with e-mail.
 On average, the response time is nearly twice as fast as telephone support.
-That’s a big benefit during the critical year-end season.
+That's a big benefit during the critical year-end season.

 ### Community